Logo

 Architectural Content Blocks

-Over 100 specialised content blocks across 13 categories, designed specifically for architecture documentation.
+Specialised content blocks across a range of categories, designed specifically for architecture documentation.
 Decision blocks, risk registers, requirements matrices, testing frameworks, operational runbooks, planning tools, reference tables, and integration documentation, each with purpose-built structure and professional styling that renders identically in web and PDF output.

 Generic documentation tools give you a blank page and leave you to figure out how to structure an architecture decision, a risk assessment, or a requirements matrix.
 The result is inconsistency: every architect formats these differently, every project invents its own templates, and the documentation is impossible to search, compare, or maintain.
 Content Foundry solves this with purpose-built content blocks that enforce structure while providing professional visual styling.